-We visited Beth Myriam in Homs, speaking with families there, witnessing the suffering of the people with no electricity, water and demolished homes.
+We visited Beth Myriam in Homs; spoke with families, witnessed the suffering of the people with no electricity, water and demolished homes.
 Vassula decided to increase the help provided to this Beth Myriam in Syria in order to help these families.

-And as soon as Vassula returned to her home, she requested the TLIG Association to send enough money to feed one hundred fifty families monthly in Homs.
+And, as soon as Vassula returned to her home in Rhodes, she requested the TLIG Association to send enough money to feed one hundred fifty families monthly in Homs.